m-rgans/s-json/README.md

 Calls to functions which return a mutable reference to the data do not automatically coerce.
 They will throw `wrong_type` if they are accessed incorrectly.

+`as_array_direct` and `as_object_direct` allow the underlying arrays and objects in a node to be directly accesed in order to conserve space while still allowing access to constant node collections.
+If you are certain that a node is an array or object, they are preferable over `as_array` and `as_object`.

 ## Testing
 Since the library isn't yet able to actually parse json files, the only testing that can be done is on the Node class. `make test` should compile and run the tests.